The history and heritage of Laurentian Camp Cherith dates back to the 1940′s. Camp as we currently know it has been operating since 1969.

-- 2006: In response to increasing numbers, the Explorer division is introduced for older campers in grades 10-11.
+- 2006: In response to increasing numbers, another division is introduced for older campers in grades 10-11.

-- 2007: In response to consistent growth, the Board of Directors begins looking at campsite options as we plan for the future.
+- 2007: In response to consistent growth, the Board of Directors begin looking at campsite options as we plan for the future.

-- By chance, Barb and Dave Johnston visit the “River Farm Christian Campground”.
-They discover that the owners just put the property up for sale.
+- By chance, Bunny and Black Bear visit the “River Farm Christian Campground”.
+They discover that the owners had just put the property up for sale.